moengage/MoEngage-iOS-SDK/README.md

 Change log:

-v3.4.2, 3.4.3
-Fixed an issue in Logger class of the SDK.
+v3.5.0
+Optimized SDK Network calls.
+Fixed issues with locale tracking in iOS versions below iOS10.

+v3.4.3
 Fixed an issue with opening of Deeplinks when app in foreground.
+Fixed a crash in Self-handled InApp

 v3.4.1
-Provided method to delete all the messages from Inbox Fixed a crash in Self-handled InApp
+Provided method to delete all the messages from Inbox Fixed an issue in Logger class of the SDK.

 v3.4.0
 Started tracking locale of device